cygx/crow/spec.md

 ### Digest Requests

 Requests a message digest for a given resource.
 The body contains a comma-separated list of algorithms, from which the server will choose as it sees fit.
+The default algorithm SHA-256 is always present and does not need to be listed explicitly.

 ```
 head = [ <id.4> <len.2> ]+ <size.2>